What is it?

 These rates are current as at 1 September 2017 and are subject to change.

 CancellationsIn order that others may benefit, if you're unable to keep an appointment, a minimum of 24 hours notice would be appreciated.
-An administration fee of 50% of the session rate may be charged for late cancellations.
+An administration fee of 50% of the session rate may be charged for late cancellations or no shows.